PaulThiebault/Workshop-ReactJS-Part-2/install/README.md

 $ npm start
 ```

-If it says **Happy hacking!**,Fire up your browser and browse your server’s IP address:
+Fire up your browser and browse your server’s IP address:

 `http://localhost:3000/`

+**If an error occured on your web browser, come to see us : )**

 ## Installation is done! :relaxed: